 (g) The City of Monterey Park tests nitrate weekly at all three treatment plants.

-(h) The City of Monterey Park tests sulfate weekly at the Well 5 Treatment Plant and the Wells 9, 12, and 15 Treatment Plant.
+- (h) The City of Monterey Park tests sulfate weekly at the Well 5 Treatment Plant and the Wells 9, 12, and 15 Treatment Plant. - (i) Manganese was included as part of the unregulated chemicals requiring monitoring.